noiseprotocol/noise_spec/noise.md

 By way of example, this section defines the **Noise Pipe** protocol.
-This protocol uses two patterns defined in the previous section: `Noise_XX` is used for a full handshake, after which the initiator can cache the responder's static public key.  `Noise_IK` is used for a zero-RTT handshake.
+This protocol uses two patterns defined in the previous section: `Noise_XX` is used for an initial handshake if the parties haven't communicated before, after which the initiator can cache the responder's static public key.  `Noise_IK` is used for a zero-RTT handshake.

 If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), the responder will initiate a new `Noise_XXfallback`